Skip to content

 Data revision practice

-Revisions for previous years are implemented when compiling results for a new year.
-Respondents can make corrections to already reported data or additions of new information daily as the register is an occurrence register.
-These changes will be included in the next publication.
-Only few revisions are expected for earlier years.
-Published data in the StatBank are revised from 2011 and forward.
+Respondents have the opportunity to correct previously reported data or add new information daily.
+These changes and additions will be included in the next publication.
+However, only a few revisions are expected for earlier years.
+Data published in StatBank Denmark are revised back to 2011.